BrauCamaH/astro-portfolio/src/pages/blog/electronjs-vs-tauri.md

 ## Overview

-Electron have a great developer experience, it uses node js as backend making posible the use of native Apis.
+Electron have a great developer experience, it uses node js as backend making possible the use of native Apis.
 It uses Chromium to render the view, so you will need that space in disk even though you just need to show a “hello word”.

 Tauri uses another approach where the performance is the key.
 It uses Rust as a backend and from the fronted the libraries Tao and Wry to provide a lightweight WebView.
 The Tauri api provides a secure way to access native functionality and is secure by default.